parrt/msds692/notes/cookies.md

 Now, right-click on the cookie and tell it to delete.
 Refresh the browser, and it should then show you're not logged in on the homepage.

 Finally, we need a way to log you out more gracefully than having to manually delete cookies.
+Fill in and add the following function to your server.

 ```python
 @app.route("/logout")